Off-Policy Confidence Interval Estimation with Confounded Markov Decision Process: Off-Policy Confidence Interval Estimation

 To motivate the first estimator, we notice that $\eta^{\pi}$ can be rewritten as $\Mean^{\pi} \{Q^{\pi}(M_0,A_0,S_0)\}$, or equivalently, $\sum_a\Mean [\pi(a|S_0)\Mean\{ Q^{\pi}(M_0,a,S_0)|do(A_0=a),S_0\}]$.
 Applying the front-door adjustment formula, we obtain that

 This motivates us to learn $p_m$, $p_a^*$, $Q^{\pi}$ and $\nu$ from the observed data and construct the value estimate by plugging-in these estimators.
-We refer to the resulting estimate as the direct estimator, since the procedure shares similar spirits as the direct method in the existing RL literature.
+We refer to this estimator as the direct estimator, since the procedure shares similar spirits as the direct method in the RL literature.